absinthe-graphql/absinthe/guides/tutorial/query-arguments.md

 ```

 Our schema marks the `:id` argument as `non_null`, so we can be
-certain we will receive it and just pattern match directly.
-If `:id`
+certain we will receive it.
+If `:id` is left out of the query,
-is left out of the query, Absinthe will return an informative error to
+Absinthe will return an informative error to the user, and the resolve
-the user, and the resolve function will not be called.
+function will not be called.

-Note also that the `:id` parameter is an atom, and not a binary like
+> If you have experience writing Phoenix controller actions, you might
+> wonder why we can match incoming arguments with atoms instead of
+> having to use strings.
+>
+> The answer is simple: you've defined the arguments in the schema
-ordinary Phoenix parameters.
-Absinthe knows what arguments will be
+> using atom identifiers, so Absinthe knows what arguments will be
-used ahead of time, will coerce as appropriate---and will cull any
+> used ahead of time, and will coerce as appropriate---culling any
-extraneous arguments given to a query.
+> extraneous arguments given to a query.
 This means that all arguments
-can be supplied to the resolve functions with atom keys.
+> can be supplied to the resolve functions with atom keys.

-Finally you'll see that we can handle the possibility that the
+Finally you'll see that we can handle the possibility that the query,
-query, while valid from GraphQL's perspective, may still ask for a
+while valid from GraphQL's perspective, may still ask for a user that
-user that does not exist.
+does not exist.
+We've decided to return an error in that case.

-> There's a valid argument for just returning `{:ok, nil}` when a record can't
+> There's a valid argument for just returning `{:ok, nil}` when a
-> be found.
-Whether the absence of data constitutes an error is a decision you
+> record can't be found.
+Whether the absence of data constitutes an
-> get to make.
+> error is a decision you get to make.

-## Arguments for Non-Root Fields
+## Arguments and Non-Root Fields

 Let's assume we want to query all posts from a user published within a
 given time range.
 First, let's add a new field to our `:post` object
 type, `:published_at`.

 The GraphQL specification doesn't define any official date or time
-types, but it does support custom scalar types (we'll talk about how
+types, but it does support custom scalar types (you can read more
-to define _those_ in the [next section](scalar-types.html), and
+about them in the [related guide](custom-scalar-types.html), and
 Absinthe ships with several built-in scalar types.
 We'll use
 `:datetime` here.